dohliam/rubify/README.md

-# Rubify - Ruby text converter
+# Rubify - Ruby text annotation generator

 Rubify is a fully offline, client-side, configurable [ruby text](https://en.wikipedia.org/wiki/Ruby_character) text annotation generator featuring multilingual demo text and PNG, SVG, and HTML output.
 You can download it and use it locally or visit the online demo [here](https://dohliam.github.io/rubify/).